astroumd/lmtoy/docs/cheatsheet.md

        # note the last obsnum, and replace it in the next line
        make new2 OBSNUM0=$(lmtinfo.py last)

-   This process can take a few mins
+   This process can take a few mins.
+After this, make sure that last.obsnum is updated.

-3. Record the new value for last.obsnum
+3. Record the new value for **last.obsnum**

         tabcols data_lmt.log 2 | head -1  > last.obsnum

-   (there has to be a better way)
+   (there will be a better way)

 4. Update your script generators